chandran-jr/Violence-Alert-System/Human Detection/Readme.md

 ## Human Detection phase (Phase 1)
-This is phase 1 of our project, ie, real time violence detection alert system.
+This is the phase 1 of our project, ie, real time violence detection alert system.

 ## To set up:
 1. Download the human detection.py file and upload it into a google colaboratory session, or just copy paste the entire code into the same.